Crime Klasik

-Crime Klasik is a Philippine television documentary program that aired on AksyonTV (now One Sports) and TV5 from December 2, 2011 until January 30, 2013.
+Crime Klasik is a Philippine television investigative docudrama show broadcast by AksyonTV and TV5.
+Hosted by Martin Andanar, it aired from December 2, 2011 to January 30, 2013.
 On October 3, 2012, the program has moved to new day and timeslot, every Wednesday at 8:30 to 9:00 p.m.
-It is part of "AksyonTV Original" and is hosted by Martin Andanar.

 Overview

 The program features celebrated crime cases in the Philippines.